basselalaraaj/graphql-schema-registry/README.md

 ## Development

-Use air command line for live reloading
+Use air command line for live reloading for development
 ```bash
 $ air
 ```